 The amount you spend on a tent trailer is entirely up to you, as there are so much variety and options out there.

-Pop up campers are very light, between 800 and 2,000 pounds.
+The best pop up campers for sale are very light, between 800 and 2,000 pounds.
 Compare that to the 5,000-pound weight of a typical travel trailer!
 Some can even be towed by mid-sized cars!

 You won’t have to buy a hefty pickup truck like you would with a travel trailer or fifth wheel.
 Many people tow their pop up tent campers with minivans or SUVs.
 Their folding size makes them very easy to tow and store.